-2.8.2.12.
-Port 515, LPR
+2.7.4.13.Port 515, LPR

 This is the standard LPR printing port, which only supports IP printing.
-It is a configurable port, and may be explicitly enabled or disabled in the Properties tab of the device's web pages.
+It is a configurable port, and may be explicitly enabled or disabled in the Properties tab on the Web UI.

-2.8.2.13.
-Port 546, DHCPv6
+2.7.4.14.Port 546, DHCPv6

 This port is used only when performing DHCPv6, and is not open all of the time.
 To permanently close this port, DHCPv6 must be explicitly disabled.
-This is done via the TCP/IP page in the Properties tab on the WebUI.
+This is done via the TCP/IP page in the Properties tab on the Web UI.

-2.8.2.14.
-Port 631, IPP
+2.7.4.15.Port 631, IPP

 This port supports the Internet Printing Protocol.
-It is not configurable.
+It may be explicitly enabled or disabled in the Properties tab on the Web UI.
 This is disabled when the http server is disabled.

-2.8.2.15.
-Port 636, sLDAP
+2.7.4.16.Port 636, sLDAP